 After completing the short signup form, you’ll have a couple of additional verification steps to complete.
-Multiple levels of verification is what allows Mailgun to better ensure high standards of email deliverability for all of their users.
+Multiple levels of verification are what allow Mailgun to better ensure high standards of email deliverability for all of their users.

 First, you should receive an email to verify your Mailgun account.
-You’ll need to click the link within this email in order to start the verification process.
+To start the verification process, you’ll need to click the Verify your email address button.

-After clicking the verification link in this email, you’ll be asked to enter a mobile number to receive a text verification code.
+After clicking the button, you’ll be asked to enter a mobile number to receive a text verification code.

 Once you’ve completed these steps, you should automatically be logged into your Mailgun account.

 Now that you’re logged in, you should be seeing your Mailgun dashboard.
-When you’re ready, click on Domains in the left menu.
+When you’re ready, go to Sending » Domains in the left menu.